steem-third-party/cosgrove/README.md

 Cosgrove is a STEEM Centric Discord Bot Framework that allows you to write your own Discord bots that interact with the STEEM blockchain.

-One example of a bot that uses this framework is [@banjo](https://steemit.com/steemdata/@inertia/introducing-banjo) on STEEM.
+One example of a bot that uses this framework is [@banjo](https://steemit.com/steemdata/@inertia/introducing-banjo) on SteemSpeak.

 Many (not all) features work on Golos as well.